-During each Washington Legislative Session, Legal Voice advocates for legislation that positively affects women and LGBTQ+ people, and defends against bills that threaten to roll back the progress we've made.
+During the Legislative Session, Legal Voice advocates for legislation that positively affects women and LGBTQ+ people, and defends against bills that threaten to roll back the progress we've made.
 These updates cover Legal Voice's legislative priorities.

 If you would like to receive updates by email throughout the session (one email every two weeks, plus special announcements,) please sign up here.

 This bill is the best support Washington can give to pregnant people from its forced birth neighboring states.
 It prohibits cooperation with malicious, out-of-state investigations and prosecutions of Washington providers and patients.
 This bill would protect people getting, providing, or supporting with abortion care in Washington state, especially from out-of-state bounty hunters and anti choice attorney generals.
 With the rise of extremist abortion bans across the northwest, this bill is more urgent than ever (looking at you, Idaho).

 This bill protects your reproductive health data.
 It requires entities (such as crisis pregnancy centers, period tracker apps, and websites) service providers who collect personal and sensitive information without being subject to HIPAA to get a consumer’s affirmative consent (no, a 100 page terms and conditions document does not count).
 This means any time you share your personal information with your period tracker, you can rest assured that you keep control.

 This bill protects providers from losing their licenses to lawsuits from states with extremist laws.
 It would protect abortion and gender affirming care providers from having their Washington licenses negatively impacted or facing discipline if they face adverse action in hostile states.

 SB5242 / HB1115: No Copay/Cost Sharing for Abortion Care